Vincentian Generalate- Administration

 The first mission started outside Kerala in 1962 at Adaikalapuram (at the invitation of Rt.
 Rev. V.S.
 Selvanather, Bishop of Salem and with the blessing and approval of the Oriental Congregation) gradually spread to other parts of the state of Tamilnadu and the neighboring states of Karnataka and Goa.
 For the effective co-ordination and development of the mission centres in these states, they were organized under a Mission Superior on 19 March 2003.
 This mission was raised to the status of a dependant region under St. Joseph Province and named St. Xaviers Region on 1 May 2007.

-At present the Congregation has three provinces, three dependent regions and two missions.
+At present the Congregation has three provinces, three dependent regions and six missions.

 The three provinces are the following:

 1. Marymatha Province, Provincial House, Angamaly, 683573, Kerala

 2. St. Joseph Province, Provincial House, Kottayam, 686006, Kerala